collective/collective.elastic.ingest/README.rst

 The run celery::

-    celery worker -A collective.elastic.ingestion.celery.app -l info
+    celery worker -A collective.elastic.ingest.celery.app -l info

 Source Code
 -----------

-The sources are in a GIT DVCS with its main branches at `github <http://github.com/collective/collective.elastic.ingestion>`_.
+The sources are in a GIT DVCS with its main branches at `github <http://github.com/collective/collective.elastic.ingest>`_.
 There you can report issue too.

 We'd be happy to see many forks and pull-requests to make this addon even better.